BruceWind/AESJniEncrypt/README.md

 2. click run app from Android Studio to look at logcat.

-## how integrate it into your project?
+## how to integrate it into your project?
 a. generating a chacha20 key:

 run `test_in_exexutaing.sh`, and look at logcat.
 It will generate key and nonce.
 You can paste it into **JNIEntry.c**.